sszhao74/sszhao74.github.io/_posts/2026-07-07-seminar-explores-generative-ai-for-data-storytelling-and-creative-design.md

   <img src="/assets/img/posts/Image_20260708202347.jpg" alt="" width="1000"/>
 </div>

-About the Speaker
+### About the Speaker

-Dr. Qing Chen is an Associate Professor at the School of Design and Innovation, Tongji University.
-Her research focuses on data storytelling, information visualization, computational creativity, and human–AI co-creation.
-She has led research projects funded by the National Natural Science Foundation of China and has collaborated with industry partners including Alibaba, Ant Group, Tencent, and Zhipu AI.
+**Dr. Qing Chen** is currently an Associate Professor at **School of Design and Innovation, Tongji University**, entitled in the Shanghai Chenguang Program.
+Before joining Tongji, she worked as a postdoc researcher at INRIA and École Polytechnique.
+She holds a Ph.D. in Computer Science and Engineering from the Hong Kong University of Science and Technology.
+She received several awards including the CSIG Natural Science Award, Hong Kong ICT Best Innovation Silver Award, and Asia Pacific ICT Awards.
+She works as the committee member of various top conferences and the community chair for IEEE VIS 2022-2023.
+Her work has been exhibited at Dutch Design Week, Milan Design Week, among others, and have been covered by mainstream media outlets such as Shanghai Education Television and People's Daily.
+She leads multiple projects funded by the National Natural Science Foundation of China, as well as industry-academia collaborations with companies such as Alibaba, Ant Group, Tencent, and Zhipu AI.